jeromeludmann/es2015-with-npm/README.md

 npm-workflow
 ============

-Below is my TypeScript-oriented build workflow using `npm`, without Grunt or Gulp, for front and back-end JavaScript development.
+Below is a TypeScript-oriented build workflow using `npm`, without Grunt or Gulp, for front and back-end JavaScript development.

 TypeScript as a superset of JavaScript
 --------------------------------------